dickson1115/plane_builder_app/README.md

-# Getting Started with Create React App
+# Getting Started with Plane Builder App
+Download the application and unzip the file
+Install the following dependencies

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).